simvx.graphics.app¶

 Run the graphics engine.

-Args: root_or_update: Either a Node (scene root) or a legacy update callback.
-When a Node is passed, SceneTree and input are set up automatically. update: Legacy per-frame callback (alternative to positional arg). render: Custom render callback (cmd, extent).
+Args: root_or_update: Either a Node (scene root) or a per-frame update callback.
+When a Node is passed, SceneTree and input are set up automatically. update: Per-frame callback (alternative to the positional arg). render: Custom render callback (cmd, extent).
 Only used in callback mode.

 - quit() None[source]¶